Personal Injury Lawyer Colorado Springs, CO

 Medical expenses can add up fast in such cases.
 Often, you might not be able to work for several weeks or perhaps ever again due to your injury.
 You should be focused on getting the best medical treatment possible, not whether you can afford to.
 That’s our job.
 That’s why we want to meet with you right away.

-Attorney Stephen A. Longo has years of experience working with injury victims and their families.
+Car accident back injury attorney Stephen A. Longo has years of experience working with injury victims and their families.
 As a result, he and his legal team at The Longo Firm, LLC, in Colorado Springs know how to find the evidence needed to build the strongest possible legal case.
 That way, you can focus on what matters most – your recovery.

 What are common back injuries?